nwy140/MUFYSourceCode/README.md

 Plus, we are not an AAA Game Company, we don't have that much man power to implement everything.
 Viability matters.
 As for the game art, think about people's first impression of the game on their first glance of the game's trailer and gameplay, there's a reason why so many smaller scope and badly made games with cute animals get so many downloads on the playstore.
 Think about your art style, perhaps a consistent and unique art style within your game makes your game different from other games.
 Written by nwy140 based on his limited self taught game dev experience and past mistakes.
+> As a game developer, I can't let anything stop me from doing what I want to, even exams and academics and whatever.
+I don't continue doing this because someone told me to, I only do this because I want to.
+Making a living off your passion is what truly matters.
+No one told me to become a game developer or an app developer, I do it because I want to.
+People tell me to go to college, study, do well in exams, do well in college, get a degree, but is that what I truly want?
+But there's good in both side of the table, so what I intend to do is to continue working on my own side projects, games and apps, that I will release to the playstore, while balancing my academic life.
+I mean, why not?

 # Marketing